PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 This project is mainly divided into 4 parts, the pre-processing, the server, the computer/software and the robot control.

-The inputs to the poject structure, namely the IFC files and the URDF files.
+The inputs to the project structure, namely the IFC files and the URDF files.
 These can be found in the following directories:

 IFC files --> [BIM_models](BIM_models), where you will find the IFC of atlas, a barn and the test_setup which was used for this project.